| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

 This function automatically discards duplicate and base packages.
 You can use

-in combination with renv::dependencies()
+pkrt_list() in combination with renv::dependencies() to cite all the

 packages used in a project or directory.

-A list of package citations with S3 class pkrt_list
+A list of package citations with S3 class pkrt_list.

-customize citation templates or control which .bib
+to customize citation templates or specify which .bib file should store

 ... |